StewEucen/eslint-bug-with-jest/README.md

 ## Background

-* When invoke `ESLint#readFiles()` with Jest in a project constructed as CommonJS, an exception will be thrown.
+* When invoking `ESLint#readFiles()` with Jest in a project that was constructed using CommonJS, an exception will be thrown.
 * This repository has the minimum configuration that reproduces the exception.

 ## Steps to Reproduce